Supreme Court to take up gay rights, DACA, religious freedom in new term

 Breaking News Emails

-WASHINGTON — The U.S. Supreme Court will tackle gay rights, protection for young immigrants known as Dreamers, and religious freedom — and also might consider gun rights and the future of the Electoral College — in its new term beginning this week.
+WASHINGTON — The U.S. Supreme Court will tackle gay rights, protection for young immigrants known as Dreamers, religious freedom and gun rights — and also might consider the future of the Electoral College — in its new term beginning this week.

 It's a marked change from last year, when the court kept the temperature low after the battle over Justice Brett Kavanaugh's confirmation.